Injections

 The main risks include pain, damage, and infection.
 There can also be some financial risk, as many insurance companies do not provide coverage at this time.

-Cost: (Covered by Insurance Health Spending Accounts)
+Cost: (Sometimes covered by Insurance Health Spending Accounts, but rarely regular benefits)

 The Clarius L7 handheld ultrasound is very portable and versatile, allowing for convenient assessment of joints and soft tissues.
 This device is preferentially used by North Bay Sport Medicine physicians when conducting hospital consults or in clinic for ultrasound guided injections of small joints or body parts.
 It connects to the physician's phone or tablet to display the image.